delphix/performance-diagnostics/README_estat.md

 `estat` - extensible performance observability tool for Delphix Dynamic Data Platform.

-This tool mainly uses `eBPF` programs with `BCC` front-end to collect and output performance statistics from kernel via `kprobes`.
+This tool mainly uses `eBPF` programs with a `BCC` front-end to collect and output performance statistics from the kernel via `kprobes`.
 It is made up of the following components:

 - `cmd/estat`